DaveBenham/VenomModules/README.md

 ## BOUNDED VCO
 ![Bounded VCO image](doc/BoundedVCO.png)
-An implementation of Peter Blasser's Bound/Bounce oscillation that constrains an oscillator with constant slopes between an upper and lower bound.
+An implementation of Peter Blasser's Bound/Bounce oscillation that constrains an oscillator with variable slopes between variable upper and lower bounds.
+This concept was used in his Ciat-Lonbarde Sidrax, Tetrax, and Quadrax organs, as well as the Ieaskul F. Mobenthey Fourses, Denum, and Swoop Eurorack modules.

+There are two ways to control the frequency of a Bounds/Bounce oscillation that have an inverse relationship.
+The frequency can be increased by either increasing the absolute value of the Bounce slopes or decreasing the distance between the upper and lower Bounds.
+Of course changing the distance between the bounds also changes the oscillation amplitude.

 [Return to Table Of Contents](#venom)